kprobst-fhooe/MID-special-topics/README.md

 - Reiter, Pfeuffer, Esteves, Mittermeier, Alt, 2022.
 Look & Turn: One-handed and Expressive Menu Interaction by Gaze and Arm Turns in VR.
 In 2022 Symposium on Eye Tracking Research and Applications (ETRA '22), DOI: [10.1145/3517031.3529233](https://doi.org/10.1145/3517031.3529233)

+- Lystbæk, Rosenberg, Pfeuffer, Grønbæk, Gellersen, 2022.
+Gaze-Hand Alignment: Combining Eye Gaze and Mid-Air Pointing for Interacting with Menus in Augmented Reality.
+In Proceedings of the ACM on Human-Computer Interaction, DOI: [10.1145/3530886](https://doi.org/10.1145/3530886)

+- Namnakani, Abdrabou, Grizou, Esteves, Khamis, 2023.
+Comparing Dwell time, Pursuits and Gaze Gestures for Gaze Interaction on Handheld Mobile Devices.
+In Proceedings of the 2023 CHI Conference on Human Factors in Computing Systems (CHI '23), DOI: [10.1145/3544548.3580871](https://doi.org/10.1145/3544548.3580871)

+- Cai, Hong, Wang, Lu, 2025.
+GazeSwipe: Enhancing Mobile Touchscreen Reachability through Seamless Gaze and Finger-Swipe Integration.
+In Proceedings of the 2025 CHI Conference on Human Factors in Computing Systems (CHI '25), DOI: [10.1145/3706598.3713739](https://doi.org/10.1145/3706598.3713739)

 <br/>